-This course will provide you with the guidance to manage your annual pay review process and implement merit-pay as part of your overall approach for managing pay-for-performance, which will assist the company to attract and retain employees in an increasingly competitive pay market.
-This course will explain how to manage performance ratings and how to analyse the distribution curve of performance ratings, and if necessary, how to use the new approach of “snap-ratio” to manage a forced distribution curve of performance ratings.
+This course will provide you with detailed guidance and information to help you implement your basic salary pay ranges effectively by implementing annual pay reviews and awarding merit pay increases as part of your overall approach for managing pay-for-performance, which will assist the company to attract and retain employees in an increasingly competitive pay market, and to reward employees for their contribution and performance.
+This course will explain how to manage performance ratings and how to analyse the distribution curve of performance ratings, and if necessary how to use the new approach of “snap-ratio” to manage a forced distribution curve of performance ratings.
 This course will explain in practical detail how to link pay with performance, especially through the annual pay review process and using merit-pay awards.

-This course will provide you with the latest best-practice advanced compensation techniques and you will have an opportunity to discuss and test various ideas and to establish what may work for your company.
-You will be given access to various tools and techniques, as well as information on the latest advanced trends and developments.
+You will be provided with the information you need to manage your annual pay review process, and implement merit pay increases to move employees up through your salary ranges.
+You will have an opportunity to test various ideas and to establish what may work for you.
+You will also be given access to various tools and techniques, as well as data on the latest global trends and developments.

 Key Benefits of Attending